 Child maltreatment is an epidemic problem that is preventable through education and prevention practices.
 Spartanburg County and the Upstate of South Carolina have high rates of maltreatment resulting in lifelong negative outcomes for the child and community.
 Many child protection professionals lack adequate training in recognizing maltreatment and appropriate responses.
 The need for education and training is critical.

 Child abuse education and training is an integral part of the Metropolitan Mission of USC Upstate.
 A strong initiative that began in 2009 has steadily increased in programs, individuals served and reputation as a leader in the field.
-The Child Advocacy Program will use this grant to develop training protocols for the USC Upstate Child Protection Training Center, consisting of a mock house and a mock courtroom, scheduled to be built this spring at The George Dean Johnson, Jr. College of Business and Economics.
+The Child Advocacy Program will use this grant to develop training protocols for the USC Upstate Child Protection Training Center, consisting of a mock house and the Charles J. Hodge Mock Courtroom, scheduled to be built this spring at The George Dean Johnson, Jr. College of Business and Economics.
 According to Dr. Jennifer Parker, founding director of the Child Advocacy Program, “no comparable training is available in South Carolina or surrounding states.
 We are very excited about the opportunity to bring this level of training to the Upstate.”